 Shaw, the second-largest flooring company in the world, is yet another staple in the flooring industry.
-And to be frank, their products would be closer to the top of our best laminate flooring brands list f they weren’t way more expensive than our previous entries.
+And to be frank, Shaw laminate flooring products would be closer to the top of our best laminate flooring brands list if they weren’t way more expensive than our previous entries.

 Shaw’s Laminate Offerings